 Why flashcards don’t work

 Solid research shows, however, that in order to be able to read, spoken language must be mastered first and that flashcards are, therefore, useless.
-To learn a language #baby needs to interact and communicate with you and other adults.
-To do that, you may be pointing out and naming interesting things around or always respond to #baby ’s interests.
+To learn a language Your Child needs to interact and communicate with you and other adults.
+To do that, you may be pointing out and naming interesting things around or always respond to Your Child’s interests.

 Therefore, putting flashcards in front of babies doesn’t make sense.
 It doesn’t stimulate the children as much as communicating with them about the world around them.
 Even during the babbling stage, children learn a lot about language by listening to adults and conversing with them.